 - REM stands for Rapid Eye Movement.
 REM refers to the quick movements that happen in the eye during the deeper and latter times of sleep.

 - During Non-REM sleep, there are no eye movements.
 This is also known as NREM, and referred to as the earlier part of the sleeping.
-Non-REM is further divided into three parts.
+Non-REM is further divided into three sections.
 After these three stages, the REM stage occurs.

 Different Stages Of Sleep

-This is closest to you being awake; it happens a few minutes into slumber, and is easy to be woken up during this stage.
+This is closest to you being awake; it happens a few minutes into slumber and is easy to be woken up during this stage.
 Often at stage 1, people are woken by a sudden feeling of falling.
-Muscle activity and heart rate slow down and brain waves decrease in frequency.
+Muscle activity and heart rate slow down, and brain waves decrease in frequency.
 Brain waves move from high frequency (beta and gamma) to slower frequency (alpha).
 One is still aware of the environment to some extent.
 Stage 1 sleep usually lasts for approximately 10 minutes.

 This is a dreamless stage, but not a deep sleep.
 There are no eye movements, muscle activity stops, heart rate slows down, brain waves also slow down further, but there are intermittent peaks, called as sleep spindles.
 This brain activity is important for information processing.
 The body is not able to respond to outside stimuli.
 The body spends maximum time in stage 2 sleep during the night.

 This is the stage of deep sleep.
 Breathing and heart rate are at the lowest.
 There is no eye movement.
-It is very difficult to wake up a person in this stage, and if they are woken up, they would feel cranky and would need time to get back to a normal woken up state.
+It is challenging to wake up a person at this stage, and if they are woken up, they would feel cranky and would need time to get back to a normal woken up state.
 Repair and growth of tissues, muscles take place.
 With age, the amount of stage 3 sleep goes down.
 It is is a combination of two stages (that is 3 & 4).
 During stage 4 sleep, delta waves (low frequency) are created.
 They are important for healing and regrowth.

 A Few Points To Note